EricHongSAP/cloud-workflow-samples/cf-aif-workflow-integration-sample/README.md

 [Build and deploy](https://help.sap.com/viewer/825270ffffe74d9f988a0f0066ad59f0/CF/en-US/1b0a7a0938944c7fac978d4b8e23a63f.html) to the project to SAP Business Technology Platform.

 #### Find the Service Key Data
-After successful deployment, open your SCP cockpit, navigate to the space you deployed the project.
+After successful deployment, open your SAP BTP cockpit, navigate to the space you deployed the project.
 Select the menu item “Services”-> “Service Instances”, in the right list of application, click the application name “AIF_Alert_Management”, the details of this application will be displayed in a new page.
 From the bottom section, a json file is displayed, find the following information from this json.